Superhuman or SubHuman?

 Jorden Demerritte

-Early this year in March, I strolled through the MET in New York City–lagging behind my Museum Studies classmates, I came across some intriguing figures made in ancient Egypt–as far back as 4300 BCE.
+Early this year in March, I strolled through the MET in New York City–and as I lagged behind my Museum Studies classmates, I came across some intriguing figures made in ancient Egypt, as far back as 4300 BCE.

-Miakeya, my classmate, googled them, with a curious smirk that was waiting to be peeled back.
-Her observations matched my own–that these figures of women with their thin waists and wide hips reflect standards of beauty that women could not escape, even in ancient Egypt.
+My classmate, Miakeya googled at them with a curious smirk–waiting to be peeled back and interpreted.
+Her observations matched my own: these ancient figures of women with their thin waists and wide hips reflect standards of beauty that women could not escape… even in ancient Egypt.

-Confirming my suspicions was a side-by-side photograph of her-- one from the days of the Queen’s Gambit and the other of her today.
-As ozempic permeates online wellness shops and I drive past a plastic surgery office along South Dixie Highway, it’s hard to ignore how women are increasingly drawn into unsustainable beauty standards.
-It pains me to think people who struggle with body imagery, will admire features and gaunt jawlines made out of plastic.
+Confirming my suspicions was a side-by-side photograph of her–one from the days of the Queen’s Gambit and the other of her today.
+This reminded me, sending a glaring signal of the beauty standard traps surrounding internet-raised teens and adults.
+Ozempic now permeates online wellness shops and plastic surgery offices line familiar Miami streets without any sign of closing.
+It pains me to think people who struggle with body acceptance, would admire the features and gaunt jawlines made out of silicone injections and plastic molds.

 Within the first 5 lines of “Pretty Isn’t Pretty Enough” by Olivia Rodrigo the imagery of a girl’s chase to fit in aesthetically is developed:

-The lines above: “You can win the battle, but you’ll never will the war.
-You can fix the things you hated, and you’d still feel so insecure,” illustrates the fickleness of the perfect beauty we seek from ourselves, and the fixation to alleviate the burden self-perceived imperfections have over our heads.
+The lines above: “You can win the battle /But you’ll never win the war.
+You can fix the things you hated /And you’d still feel so insecure,” illustrates the fickleness of the perfect beauty we seek from ourselves and the fixation to alleviate the burden of these self-perceived imperfections.

 One of my favorite songs, now 2 years old, by Yeule titled “Don’t Be So Hard on Your Own Beauty,” explores this idea explicitly.
-The song travels through an existential breakdown caused by her tarnished view of self and her perception that beyond not being enough, she creates casualties out of the people around her, due to all she lacks.
+The song travels through an existential breakdown caused by her tarnished view of self and her perception that beyond not being enough, she creates casualties out of the people around her, due to all she lacks internally and externally.

 A pivotal figure in the song reiterates the point to not be so hard on her own beauty, and attempts to expand the viewfinder of her self-perception.
-Rather than beauty existing solely in the confines of the exterior –it also exists inside.
+Rather than beauty existing solely in the confines of the exterior–it also exists within.

 Strike Out,